doctorspiffy/CC_CANOE/README.md

 Look at PDF instructions (listed above) for details.

+Here is the download link for all the versions: https://drive.google.com/drive/folders/1CvOhoQPEVKKqcLJVzQ67VyPYP87xCRBC?usp=sharing

+The latest version is in the folder CC_CANOE LATEST VERSION.

-See below for an explanation of the versions of the software.
+See below for a summary of the versions of the software.
 I recommend using the latest version if possible.
 Avoid anything older than the CC2024 version.

-Here is the download link for all the versions: https://drive.google.com/drive/folders/1CvOhoQPEVKKqcLJVzQ67VyPYP87xCRBC?usp=sharing

 Note: when you unzip the file on Windows, use 7zip rather than Windows' native unzipper or you may experience a path too long error.